 - Vaginal infection (Positive microscopy results showing bacterial or fungal growth)

-- Water retention (Pitting oedema as confirmed by doctor)
+- Water retention (Pitting edema as confirmed by doctor)

 - Hair loss (Diagnosed by doctor through widening part, or male-patterned baldness)

 - High levels of progesterone shown by blood tests

 In all cases, women should be proactive with maintaining hormonal balance before the onset of more serious conditions.

-Continue reading to learn more about progesterone tests in order to confirm the underlying cause behind hormonal imbalance symptoms.
+Continue reading to learn more about various progesterone tests used to confirm the underlying cause behind hormonal imbalance symptoms.